MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/enable-remote-mailbox-hybrid.md

 A Hybrid deployment connects your on-premises Exchange organization with Exchange Online (Microsoft 365) so they operate as a single, unified messaging environment.
 It enables coexistence and migration, allowing organizations to move mailboxes to the cloud gradually without disrupting users.

 A full hybrid deployment requires at least one on-premises Exchange server, not just Active Directory.
-The Hybrid Configuration Wizard (HCW) needs an Exchange server to configure connectors, mail flow, and coexistence.Active Directory alone cannot provide mailbox management or mail routing.
+The Hybrid Configuration Wizard (HCW) needs an Exchange server to configure connectors, mail flow, and coexistence.
+Active Directory alone cannot provide mailbox management or mail routing.

-## Key Features
+## Key features

 - **Shared domain namespace**: Both environments use the same domain (e.g., @contoso.com).
 - **Unified Global Address List (GAL)**: Users can see all mailboxes regardless of location.
 - **Cross-environment calendar and free/busy sharing**: Simplifies meeting scheduling.
-- **Secure mail routing**: Encrypted mail flow between on-prem and cloud.
+- **Secure mail routing**: Encrypted mail flow between on-premises and cloud.
 - **Staged mailbox migration**: Move mailboxes in batches or individually, and even move them back.
-- **Centralized management**: Continue using on-prem Exchange Admin Center while leveraging cloud features like archiving and compliance.
+- **Centralized management**: Continue using on-premises Exchange Admin Center while leveraging cloud features like archiving and compliance.

 ## Requirements